Related Links

 Introduction

 Does your new family car have a global positioning system, or GPS unit?
 This amazing device can tell you where you are going while traveling by car, airplane, boat or train.
 Most modern navigation is done using GPS, which uses information from satellites to tell you where you are and how to get to a particular destination.
-The information from a GPS is so accurate that it can be used to program an autopilot to conduct routine navigations.
+The information from a GPS is so accurate that it can be used to program an autopilot to conduct routine navigation.
 A GPS will tell you a location based upon latitude and longitude.
 The latitude tells you how far north or south you are, while longitude tells you how far east or west you are.

 How did people navigate before modern technology?